jackleemeta/al_downloader_flutter/README.md

 ### *Note*:

-*If the persistent file was removed by exceptional means, such as the cache folder being deleted by some business code, call [remove] and then call [download] to re-download to fix the problem.*
+*If the persistent file was removed by exceptional means, such as the cache folder being deleted by some business code, call [remove] and then call [download] to re-download for fixing the problem.*

 ## Key File Of Example For iOS